RydinNay/AutoVoksal/README.md

 # AutoVoksal

-AutoVoksal - This is an application for buying bus tickets at home, instead of going to the bus station.
+AutoVoksal - This is an application for purchasing bus tickets at home, instead of going to the bus station.

 This project was written using the C# programming language, WindowsForms, as well as using a SQLdatabase.